Biltmore Homespun: From Raw Wool to Finished Fabric

 Wool drying after washing.

-Step 2: The Picker Machine
+Step 2: Burr Picker Machine

 Step 3: The Duster